Theocracy: Egypt

+High Priests of Amun held control over the treasury and estates of Amun-Re of Karnak, the chief god of the Egyptian empire.
+These Supreme Pontiffs were chief prophets or interpreters of the god’s will, and they wielded great political power.
+The prestige of this priesthood rivaled that of the Pharaoh.

-Florence under Savonarola
+Florence

 The short rule (1494–1498) of Girolamo Savonarola, a Dominican priest, over the city of Florence had features of a theocracy.
 During his rule, "unchristian" books, statues, poetry, and other items were burned (in the Bonfire of the Vanities), sodomy was made a capital offense, and other Christian practices became law.